arjunsesh/lrr-neurips/README.md

 Jan 31, 2020

-This repository contains the code used for the paper [Learning Rich Rankings](https://arjunsesh.github.io/files/lrr_neurips.pdf).
+This repository contains the code used for the paper:

+* Arjun Seshadri, Stephen Ragain, Johan Ugander (2020) [Learning Rich Rankings](https://arjunsesh.github.io/files/lrr_neurips.pdf)
+Advances in Neural Information Processing Systems (NeurIPS) 33, 2020.

 The repository uses PyTorch to learn probabilistic models for ranking data by learning on discrete choice data made from rankings.

 Data
 ====